|

 insulting, but I've had to deal with plenty of insults ever since my dearly departed father dragged

+the Malfoy name into the mud, and I don't much care any more.
 It doesn't make me resent Harry.
 I know that if things had turned out just a

 little different, most people would be asking me why.
 Why him, how could you, he's a